mezuro/scalability_tests/README.md

 Scalability Explorer depends on Rehearsal and Enactment Engine.
 You have to install them first.

 ### Enactment Engine Installation
 Clone the repository.
+Open the pom.xml file and remove the commentaries from the guava dependency.
 Then, on its root directory run:

     mvn install